Beena-Purushothama/BookHunt/README.md

 1. book-hunt-ui : This project builds the front-end of the app.
 2. BookHuntService : This back-end project exposes the Rest API's needed to support the front-end.

+Each of these projects contain specific README.md files please refem them for installation and set up.
 NOTE : Make sure to have the back-end application up and running on http://localhost:8080 before starting front-end

 # book-hunt-ui - The FrontEnd